Dr. Pr. Nicolas TILLI

 In France he was a contract faculty member with doctoral, master and licence teaching and research.
 In September 2013 he qualified for permanence/tenure at the Université Toulouse 1 Capitole (UT1C).

-Professor TILLI wanted to take full advantage of his dual expertise (CS and law) by participating in conferences and publishing articles about media- issues, NICTs, uses and appropriations, among others, before focusing his expertise in the field of mental health.
+Professor TILLI wanted to take full advantage of his triple expertise (CS Psychologiy and law) by participating in conferences and publishing articles about media- issues, NICTs, uses and appropriations, among others, before focusing his expertise in the field of mental health.

 Non-traditional Methodologies for Social Change and Health Prevention: Game-, Music- and Theatrical-Based Interventions.